FAIRmat-NFDI/nomad-material-processing/README.md

 # NOMAD's Material Processing Plugin
+This is a plugin for [NOMAD](https://nomad-lab.eu) which contains base sections for material processing.

 ## Getting started
 This code is currently under development and can be installed by cloning the repository: